 I wish I had made this more of a priority, instead of focusing solely on the bride and groom.
 I’d suggest it’s particularly important to take plenty of the mothers, so don’t neglect that!

-Be sure that in the lead up to the wedding you have spoken to the couple to establish exactly who the key people in their lives are.
+Be sure that in the lead up to shooting your first wedding you have spoken to the couple to establish exactly who the key people in their lives are.
 It won’t always be immediate family, though it often will.

 When you arrive on the day, familiarise yourself with these people.
 Take note of a distinguishing feature or item of clothing they’re wearing, so you can easily remember them.
 Strike up a rapport with them, so they feel open and relaxed when you wield your camera.